tinamorale/healthtools_ke/README.md

 #### Error Handling

 As with anything beyond our control (the websites we are scraping), we try to catch all errors and display useful and actionable information about them.
+The error message is returned as a dictionary containing:

+    error = {
+        "ERROR": <failing-function>
+        "SOURCE": <site_to_be_scraped>
+        "MESSAGE": <error_description>
+    }

 As such, we capture the following details: